 Biogas is typically stored at near atmospheric pressure.
 Since biogas in its raw form is wet and corrosive, it cannot be stored in pressure vessels because it will cause corrosion leading to safety issues.

 Pressure storage is possible only if the biogas has been upgraded to renewable natural gas pipeline specifications.

 Storage at atmospheric pressure takes up a significant volume.

-As illustrated in the article about Wet Versus Dry Digestion, there exist essentially five (5) types of digestate
+As illustrated in the section about Wet Versus Dry Digestion, there are essentially five (5) types of digestate:

 - Clean liquid digestate